grain-lang/grain-lang.org/src_blog/_posts/New-Release-Grain-v0.5-Durum.md

 Previously, Grain editor support was exclusive to Visual Studio Code due to a required shim layer between the extension and compiler.
 In this release of Grain, core team member [Marcus](https://twitter.com/marcusr) added a long-running language server directly into the `grain` command that speaks the language server protocol.

 This means that the newest version of the VSCode extension is exclusively a “language client” that launches `grain lsp`, and any other editor that supports the language server protocol will be able to integrate seamlessly.
-Let us know what editors you want to see support for!
+Support for Emacs is coming soon, but let us know what other editors you want to see support for!

 ### Unified version numbers